View: Best Gyms in NYC

 - Day Pass: $25

-- Reverse hyper, calibrated plates
+- Reverse hyper, calibrated plates, belt squats, specialty bars

 10. Absolute Power Fitness